-As an elopement photographer and the rise of elopement popularity in recent years, I get asked from clients and friends lots of questions to do with eloping.
+As an elopement photographer and the rise of elopement popularity in recent years, I get asked by clients and friends lots of questions to do with eloping & why you may choose to elope.
 With this in mind, I thought id make a blog full of them!
 If you have some questions you would like me to answer, pop them in the comments!

 Quick links to the questions: